 2. Methods

 Two different studies are presented in this work.
-The first study uses a sample drawn from a USA bachellor student population.
-The aim was to detect and confirm a measurement model that maximizes the facet space of the IPIP instrument.
-An Exploratory Factor Analysis (EFA) was used to identify the number of facets per domain.
-A Confirmatory Factor Analysis per facet was modelled in order to confirm the item - facet relationship.
-Finally, an Exploratory Strucutural Equation Model (ESEM) was fitted to integrate the measurement model of the facets with the dimensions.
-ESEM is a novel method which allows the researcher to use Structural Equation Modelling (SEM) without the need of imposing an independent cluster solution, as its common in the CFA procedure.
+The first study uses a sample drawn from the USA bachelor student population.
+The aim was to detect and confirm a model that maximizes the facet space below the Big Five domains.
+Exploratory factor analysis (EFA) was used to identify the number of facets per domain.
+A confirmatory factor analysis (CFA) per facet was specified in order to confirm the item - facet relationship.
+Finally, exploratory structural equation modeling (ESEM) was applied to test a full model in which the facets serve as indicators of the Big Five domains.
 ESEM has gained reputation in the personality field, where the independent cluster model may not capture the complexity of the constructs measured (Marsh et al., 2010).

-The second sample was drawn again from a graduate student population, albeit this time based in Germany.
-The aim for the second study is to replicate the structure found in study one, plus assess the degree of measurement invariance of the proposed model.
+The second sample is a sample representative for the German speaking population of Germany, Austria, and Switzerland.
+The aim for the second study was to replicate the structure found in study one, plus assess the degree of measurement invariance of the proposed model.

 2. Study 1 - US-American Sample